Cookies managing

 Irpin

-The Russians shot my elderly neighbors, but they just looted my apartment
+The Russians shot my elderly neighbors and looted my apartment

 Alla Kremenchuk